 If the motor mounts are worn or broken, you may find that the clutches are out of alignment.

-How to fix it:
+How to Fix It

 Inspect your motor mounts.
 Replace any worn or damaged motor mounts.

 Too little deflection means that the belt is too tight.
 When the belt is too tight, it may engage slightly at idle when it should be spinning freely.
-Symptoms such as reduced top RPM is a signs of too-tight belt deflection.
+Symptoms such as reduced top RPM is a sign of too-tight belt deflection.

 Sometimes, there is no squealing when the bike is cold, but as soon as the belt heats up, you start getting squealing sounds when you take off.